alexdangelo/alexdangelo-old.github.io/resume.md

 ### Software Development Manager - PayScale, Seattle, WA ###
 ##### *Jan 2018 - Feb 2020* #####

-Led software development of PayScale's SaaS business applications in Seattle.
+Led software development of SaaS business applications in Seattle.
 Led two distributed full-stack teams across 3 products and directly managed 7 engineers.

 Focus was on leading development of a cloud-based pay cycle administration product.
 It was halfway through a complete rewrite when I was asked to take it over.
 Completed core functionality and addressed key performance, security, scalability, and stability issues while increasing test coverage and reducing the support cost.